 Carlos has been a governor since 2009, first at Englefield Green Infant School and then at St Jude's, where he is currently vice chair of Governors.
 He has two daughters; the elder graduated from St Jude's in 2013 and the younger daughter is currently in Year 7.
 Carlos was a research chemist and now works in venture capital finance and biotechnology.
 He has a broad knowledge of and a keen interest in education, especially maths and science.

 As a parent governor, I believe I will be uniquely placed to champion the views of parents and will be supportive and proactive in helping to guide the continuing improvement of the school.
 I’m employed as Technical Operations Manager at Royal Holloway University of London.
 At RHUL I'm responsible for Health and Safety which ranges from day to day H&S through to laboratory process and plant areas, along with planning and implementing a Covid-19 compliant campus for teaching and research.
 I sit on various senior committees within RHUL, one being for college capital investment appraisal.

 I have always worked in higher education in a science setting including research and teaching and I feel with my experiences I can offer support to the school as a parent governor.
-I have two children, one in year, Maxime, and then Oscar in year 4.
-Max will be moving up to St Jude’s in a year’s time and now I feel it is time to give something back to the community and school.
+I have two children, one in year 3, Maxime, and then Oscar in year 6.
+I feel it is time to give something back to the community and school.

 Pru Ashplant (Staff Governor & Deputy Headteacher)